 Using social media effectively can significantly increase your online course sales and you don’t have to be using paid advertising.

 Firstly, you need to make sure that the people you are sharing your content with are your target audience.
 There would be no point in me posting my latest blog post on online course creation tips on social media, if nobody i was connected with was interested in online course creation.

 Using tools such as TweetDeck, I have slowly grown a following of Twitter followers, who are largely my target audience.
-Using advanced search and targeting on LinkedIn, I have grown a connection base of professional with job titles who are mostly my target audience.
-On Facebook, I have joined numerous groups where my audience hang out.
+Using appropriate content sharing and advanced search and targeting on LinkedIn, I have grown a connection base of over 28,000 professionals with job titles who are mostly my target audience.
+On Facebook, I have joined numerous groups where my audience hang out and regularly help people by answering their questions and providing free advice.
 This means that every time I post, it’s going out to people who actually want to see it.

 These need to be a little more than just an inspirational message.
 Pick out actual tips.

 I put the title ‘Online Course Creation Tip’ at the top of each of mine, then the main tip in the middle, followed by my website URL at the bottom (you want people to come back to your site where they can find your courses).

 You can use great image creation tools such as Canva to make eye-catching images for your social media accounts.

 If your video teaches a process, procedure or model, you could also create an infographic or diagram, which are very popular.
 Again, make sure your web URL or online course URL are on these, as the idea is that people will share them!

 Many people like to listen to information when they are driving, commuting or exercising, so having your content available in this medium can open up a whole new segment of your market for you.

 You can add these to a podcast, soundcloud, iTunes and online radio sites.